 Always back up your site before making any changes, and be proactive in performing regular plugin maintenance.

-How HTTPS can improve site speed
+8. Using HTTPS to improve site speed

 The adoption of HTTPS, the secure version of HTTP, is no longer a mere suggestion – it’s a necessity.